Location: Chicago, Illinois

 Summary:

-Under the guidance and direction of the unit director, the Assistant Unit Director RN (AUD) is the clinical liaison and assistant business manager of a specific patient care unit(s).
-In the absence of the unit director, the Assistant Unit Director RN is the RN Unit Director designee.
-The Assistant Unit Director Registered Nurse implements initiatives in support of the unit vision and manages human, operational and organizational systems that support patient care.
-Exemplifies the ROPH mission, vision and values and acts in accordance with Rush policies and procedures.
+The Unit Director is the clinical and business manager for specific patient care units(s).
+The Unit Director provides direction and vision and creates human, operational and organizational systems that assure exemplary patient care.
+Exemplifies the Rush mission, vision and values and acts in accordance with Rush policies and procedures.

 Other information: